mylabpcb/myCPU/pages/en/mycpu/introduction.md

 ### Hardware architecture

-The myCPU physical architecture is based on 3 hardware layers:
+The myCPU physical architecture consists of 3 hardware layers, with an additional optional layer when using module expansion boards:

-1.	**Main BUS layer**
+1.	**BUS layer** (main board layer providing power supply)
-2.	**Module layer**
+2.	**Module layer** (modules)
-3.	**Display layer**
+3.  **Module Expansion layer** (optional expansion layer)
+4.	**Auxiliary layer** (output display or tool modules)

-The idea behind this hardware architecture is to separate the BUS support from the logic devices, so, the buses could be shared between the module boards in a chained fashion through the BUS module board over a **main BUS layer**, to implement the logic devices separately over a **module layer** and connect them through the BUS layer and isolate the display functionality from modules through a **display layer**.
+The concept behind this hardware architecture is to separate the main BUS lines and power supply from the modules using a **BUS layer**.
+This allows the buses to be shared among the module boards through a base chain of BUS module boards.
+The logic devices forming the CPU are implemented as separate modules on a **module layer** and connected to the buses through the BUS layer.
+The output display functionality is also isolated from the modules through an **auxiliary layer**.
 {: style="text-align: justify"}

 <figure class="center">